 My favorite part of the of studying abroad was getting immersed in the culture and getting to meet new people.
 People that have a different background or a different perspective on life.

-Also, the good thing about the program was that we got the weekends to really get to know the country.
+Also, the good thing about the program was that we got the weekends off.
+This gave us the opportunity to learn more about the country.
 I had the opportunity to explore the city and surrounding cities.

 What is your most cherished memory?